aditya-sharma2OO5/hospital-bed-automation/README.md

 database by zone, reserves a bed if one is available, and emails the patient — or sends a "no beds available" notification (Path B).

-## ⚠️ Security note
-The original spec documents this project was built from contained a **live-looking Groq API key hardcoded in plaintext**.
-That key is not used anywhere in this codebase.
-If it's a real key, rotate it in your Groq dashboard immediately — treat it as compromised since it was pasted into a shared document.

 ## Data source
 Hospital data comes from a **local Excel file** (`data/Delhi_Hospital_Bed_Availability.xlsx`) — no Google Sheets or service account needed.
 The file contains 18 real Delhi